How to Stay Safe on Discord

 Now go forth and find your tribe!

 In the age of NFTs, DAOs and DeFi, community is at the very centre of the crypto story, and Discord is the hub of the action where you can find your digital tribe and connect.
-But in this exciting new space, there is no substitute for good judgement – so keep learning, ask questions and make sure you’re familiar with all the tools available to you.
+But in this exciting new space, there is no substitute for good judgment – so keep learning, ask questions and make sure you’re familiar with all the tools available to you.
 Welcome to digital sovereignty, where you are in charge of your story.

 Trust yourself – keep on learning!
 Check out our guided tour inside the head of a scammer for more key tips on how to stay safe as you explore the cryptoverse.
 Thanks, School of Block!